tjerkok/Rush_Hour/README.md

-# Rush_Hour
+# Rush Hour

-Rush Hour is een ogenschijnlijk eenvoudig puzzeltje met een verrassend uitdagend karakter.
-In een veld van 6 hoog en 6 breed staat een rode auto, de jouwe, en die moet naar de uitgang. die recht voor je ligt.
-Maar andere voertuigen versperren de weg; auto’s van twee eenheden lang en trucks van drie eenheden lang, die alleen in hun rijrichting bewogen mogen worden.
-Ze mogen niet draaien.
-De opdracht is simpel: beweeg je auto X naar buiten.
+Rush Hour seems to be an easy puzzle, altough it has a surprising challenging character.
+In a square field with varying dimensions is a black car named 'X', your car.
+This cars must go to the exit, which is placed right in front of the car.
+However, other vehicles, cars of two units and trucs of three units, that may only be moved in their direction of travel, block the way to the exit.
+The vehicles are not aloud to turn around.
+The assignment is simple: clear the way to the exit by moving other vehicles and move your black car to the exit.

-## Vereisten
+## Requirements

-## Gebruik
+## Usage
 python3 main.py [gameboards/"gamename".csv]

-## Structuur
+## Structure
 * /code
-    * /algorithms: bevat verschillende algoritmes om het spel te spelen.
+    * /algorithms: multiple algorithms to play the game.
-    * /classes: bevat de twee benodigde classes voor deze case.
+    * /classes: two classes for this game: Board and Vehicle.
-    * /visualization: bevat de code voor de matplotvisualisatie van het bord.
+    * /visualization: code for matplot visualization of the gameboard.
+    * /input/output: two functions for loading input and generating output.
-* /gameboards: bevat csv input met verschillende gameboards.
+* /gameboards: csv input with multiple gameboards.
-* /output: bevat csv output met de stappen om tot een win te komen.
+* /output: csf output with the moves per vehicle to come to a win.
-* /docs: bevat het design.
+* /docs: contains the design document.
-* /statespace: bevat de berekeningen van de statespace opdracht.
+* /statespace: contains calculations of the state space assignment.

-## Auteurs
+## Authors
 * Tjerko Kieft
 * Bob Nieuwehuizen
 * Kika Banning